Zubdata/SERP-Eagle/README.md

 ## Contributions:
 If you encounter any errors, please open an issue or, if you can, resolve the error and open a pull request.
 Additionally, if you have ideas for adding more features, your contributions are welcome.

+## Important:
+We'll keep improving SERP Eagle by adding new features.
+Your feedback is crucial in helping us make it better.
+If you have ideas for new features, please share them with us.